-- •Elementary School daily at 10:50 a.m.
+- Elementary school daily at 10:50 a.m.

-- •Middle School daily at 4:50 p.m.
+- Middle school daily at 4:50 p.m.

-- •High School daily at 3:20 p.m.
+- High school daily at 3:20 p.m.

 Parents and guardians should still submit absence notes to campus attendance personnel when their child is not present according to established campus attendance procedures.
 Remember to use the following rationale in determining the attendance code to be used: the method of instructional engagement determines the attendance code used.
-For example: isolated, quarantined, or sick F2F students (with an excused reason from either a staff member-like the school nurse-or parent) can be offered synchronous or asynchronous, remote instruction.
+For example: isolated, quarantined, or sick for face-to-face students (with an excused reason from either a staff member, like the school nurse, or parent) can be offered synchronous or asynchronous, forremote instruction.
 Based upon the engagement by the student as documented by the teacher of record, attendance codes RA, RS or Present should be used.